ForsakenNGS/MissingTradeSkillsList_WOTLK/README.md

-# MissingTradeSkillsList (TBC)
+# MissingTradeSkillsList (WOTLK)
-Addon for World Of Warcraft Classic (The Burning Crusade) v2.5
-Shows the missing recipes/skills for a tradeskill and where to get them
+Addon for World Of Warcraft Classic (Wrath of the Lich King) v2.6.00 Shows the missing recipes/skills for a tradeskill and where to get them
 Addon works with **all** languages/locales!

-Please **donate** (PayPal to thumbkin83@gmail.com) if you want to support this addon!

 Bug or request?
-Report an issue on https://github.com/Thumbkin/MissingTradeSkillsList_TBC
+Report an issue on https://github.com/ForsakenNGS/MissingTradeSkillsList_WOTLK/issues

 ### Author
-Thumbkin (Retail: EU-Burning Steppes, Classic: EU-Pyrewood Village)
+- Thumbkin (Retail: EU-Burning Steppes, Classic: EU-Pyrewood Village)

+#### Continued by
+- Mylaerla-Everlook

-### Screenshots (Not updated yet with TBC)
+### Screenshots (Not updated yet with WOTLK)
 MTSL - Vertical split (Change using options menu)
 ![alt text](http://www.thumbkin.be/mtsl/images/tbc/mtsl_main.png "Missing TradeSkills List - Main window")
 Account explorer (/mtsl acc or /mtsl account)